 Each PDU represents 60 minutes of learning.
 For podcasts that are under an hour, just listen to a couple on the same topic and consolidate them.
 For example, two half-hour podcast episodes on communications issues can be consolidated into one PDU for Project Communications Management.

 Every PMP is subject to audit during the PDU submission process and you may have to show exactly how you earned all your PDU's.
 PMI reserves the right to reject some or all of the PDU's that you claim.
 Because of that, it's best to keep a log of the episodes that you listen to.

 Here's a simple spreadsheet you can download to use for tracking your podcast listening:

-Each time you listen to an episode of The People and Projects Podcast, make an entry into your log of the episode number, title, guest, the day you listened to it, and the total number of minutes of the eposide.
-Then, make a note of which knowledge areas were addressed in the episode.
-For example, a 34 minute episode that was primarily about people management, you would put 34 minutes into the duration column and put an "x" in the HR column.
-If a 28 minute episode addressed people management and risk management, you could put 28 in the duration column, and an "x' in the HR and Risk Management columns.
+Each time you listen to an episode of The People and Projects Podcast, make an entry into your log of the episode number, title, guest, the day you listened to it, and the total number of minutes of the episode.
+Indicate what percentage of the episode was Technical, Leadership, and Strategic (elements of the PMI Talent Triangle).
+For example, for a 34-minute episode that was 100% about leadership, you would put 34 minutes into the duration column and put 100% in the Leadership % column.
+The spreadsheet will calculate the minutes for you based on the percentages.
+Click here for more information about the PMI Talent Triangle.

 How Do I Report My PDUs?

 Every 6-12 months, you can take the information from your log and report the hours for PDU credit.
 The Project Management Institute (PMI) provides an online PDU reporting site.
 Click here to be taken to the site.

 Follow these steps to claim your PDU's: